nextflow-io/nextflow/docs/config.md

 ## Syntax

 The Nextflow configuration syntax is based on the Nextflow script syntax.
 It is designed for setting configuration options in a declarative manner while also allowing for dynamic expressions where appropriate.
-Refer to {ref}`syntax-page`, particularly the sections on comments and expressions, for a full description of the available syntax.

-A Nextflow config file consists of any number of *assignments*, *blocks*, and *includes*.
+A Nextflow config file may consist of any number of *assignments*, *blocks*, and *includes*.
 Config files may also contain comments in the same manner as scripts.

+See {ref}`syntax-page` for more information about the Nextflow script syntax.

 ### Assignments